Jomanahani/Furniture/README.md

 Tailwind CSS

-JavaScript / TypeScript (if applicable)
+JavaScript (or TypeScript if applicable)

 Project Structure
 src/
-├─ components/      # Reusable UI components
-├─ pages/           # Main pages
+├─ components/      # Reusable UI components (e.g., Navbar, Footer, Cards) ├─ pages/           # Main pages (Landing page)
-├─ assets/          # Images, icons, etc.
-├─ App.js           # Main app component
-└─ index.js         # Entry point
+├─ assets/          # Images, icons, and other static assets ├─ App.js           # Main app component with routing └─ index.js         # Entry point for React

 Notes

-This project focuses on UI and layout; functionality is minimal as it is a landing page.
+This project focuses on UI and layout, functionality is minimal since it is a landing page.

 Styling strictly follows Tailwind CSS.

+Components are designed to be reusable and scalable for future extensions.

+Can be extended with additional pages, components, or integrations if needed.